You can use different starting points to program. For example: repetitions, time under tension or movement speed; also called velocity based training.

 A baseball player is also a good example.
 A bat is used here with which the ball is hit.
 This too is more speed than power.
 Making the baseball player stronger will therefore not necessarily ensure that he can hit the ball further.
 In other words; it is therefore wiser to let the player train with a lighter club and not with a heavier club.
 By having the player train with a lighter bat, you teach the neurological system to move faster.
 As a result, the ball will be hit further.

-Dutch HDA - april 2024
+Dutch HDA - december 2024

 Goals